 Glen Scotia makes a small amount of heavily-peated malt, but most of its products are very lightly peated at around 15 ppm.
 I’ve reviewed the NAS Double Cask and the 15 year-old with middling results.
 Glen Scotia forms the Campbeltown triad – the last remaining vestiges of a robust whiskymaking region – along with Springbank and now Glengyle (Kilkerran).

 This limited edition malt was distilled in 2003 in one of Glen Scotia’s heavily-peated batches and bottled in 2019 to celebrate the annual Campbeltown Malts Festival.
 The 15 year-old malt was finished for 8 months in Guyana demerara rum casks (it was matured in refill ex-bourbon American oak) and bottled without added color or chill-filtration at a cask strength of 51.3% ABV, which is fairly low – I wonder if the Campbeltown climate encourages a greater-than-average angels’ share.
-Original retail listed this above $100 a bottle, but it can be found for $70, which is what I paid at K&L in Redwood City, CA. They still have some bottles available.
+Original retail listed this above $100 a bottle, but it can be found for $70, which is what I paid at K&L in Redwood City, CA. Note: The 2021 release is now on shelves, and is unpeated.

 Nose: Clean, crisp peat, like freshly-dug loam and green-wood campfire smoke.
 The peat is in roughly equal proportion to a distinct rum aroma – molasses, burnt caramel, and toasted walnuts.
 There’s also banana-nut bread (luckily, the banana element is faint and not overly ripe like a lot of banana notes in whisky), light tobacco, and meaty dried coconut.
 The peat is not strong – indeed after nosing for a few minutes it fades into the background, which gives an overall impression of “smoked rum” rather than “rum-flavored peat”.
 After a rest in the glass, Glen Scotia’s signature lemon peel note becomes more detectable.